Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Tiffany & Salukh

-Reading Barbarian’s Prize we finally get Tiffany’s POV and it made me realize how unfairly treated Tiffany is in the tribe!
-The book also solidified why I found Georgie and Kira absolutely crap leaders.
+Reading Barbarian’s Prize, we finally get Tiffany’s POV, and it made me realize how unfairly treated Tiffany is in the tribe!
+The book also solidified why I found Georgie and Kira to be absolutely crap leaders.
 While no one in the tribe knows that Tiffany was r@ped by aliens on the spaceship that abducted the women from Earth, I found it absolutely ridiculous that none of the women – besides Josie – picked up on how uncomfortable Tiffany was around the men.

 What I loved so much about Salukh was how he saw Tiffany.
 Besides Josie, he was the only one to notice how uncomfortable Tiffany was around the single men of the tribe.
 Anyone who paid attention to her body language would have realized how unsafe she felt.
 And, when you feel unsafe and don’t trust the people around you, it’s very hard to state your boundaries (especially when they go against the culture).

 To be honest, I felt that Georgie and Kira actively perpetuated r@pe culture in Barbarian’s Prize – both always blame the women when a couple causes tension in the tribe.
-They both like to sit comfortably in their assumptions, preaching from their high hill, instead of asking critical questions, looking at body language and inferred cues.
+They both like to sit comfortably in their assumptions, preaching from their high hill instead of asking critical questions and looking at body language and inferred cues.
 For instance, Georgie and Kira subtly rebuke Tiffany for having the competition and causing a mess with the single men when she obviously likes Salukh (who’s not competing).
-But neither stop to ask why Tiffany doesn’t put a stop to the men’s behaviour.
+But neither stop to ask why Tiffany doesn’t stop the men’s behaviour.
 They just judge, assuming they have all the answers πŸ™„.

 Salukh was so freaking great in Barbarian’s Prize.
-He befriends Tiffany, gains her trust and makes sure to affirm what Tiffany wants and how far they go (which, to be honest, should be the bare minimum).
+He befriends Tiffany, gains her trust and affirms what Tiffany wants and how far they go (which, to be honest, should be the bare minimum).

 Ranking of Book: 8th of 20